 About the Journal

-I. Focus and Scope:
+I. Focus and Scope

-Mos Historicus will publish articles that introduce new scientific perspectives and innovative approaches, whether directly appertaining to the theme of each issue or extending beyond it.
+Mos Historicus publishes articles that introduce new scientific perspectives and innovative approaches, whether directly appertaining to the theme of each issue or extending beyond it.
 Submissions should fall within the chronological framework spanning from Late Antiquity to Contemporary Europe and the broader geographical context of Europe, excluding the Balkans.
 The journal also welcomes comparative studies and/or contributions to global history, provided they maintain a central focus on Western Europe.

 Additionally, Mos Historicus may feature reviews of recently published monographs and collective volumes that align with the journal’s thematic, temporal and geographical scope.